 Experience the untouched rainforests surrounding the Franz Josef / Waiau Glacier

 Today is yours to explore Franz Josef / Waiau as you wish.
-If feeling adventurous, you could take an exhilarating helicopter ride to the top of the Franz Josef / Waiau Glacier.
+If you're feeling adventurous, you could take an exhilarating helicopter ride to the top of the Franz Josef / Waiau Glacier.
 First, look out over the staggering scenery and panoramic views of Kā Roimata o Hine Hukatere before you land on the ice, then find yourself squeezing through narrow crevasses, winding between ice towers, sliding through ice caves, or if you're lucky, all three!

 Or glide effortlessly across Lake Mapourika's reflective water, taking in the panoramic views of the surrounding tall peaks and glaciers from a kayak.
 On the far side of the lake, you'll pull up and enter a kiwi sanctuary set among some of Westland's oldest untouched rainforests.
 Walk through the Jurassic-era setting, listening to native birdsong, and then enjoy lunch at one of the most scenic natural locations imaginable.